Aaron Johnson (ice hockey): Playing career

 Johnson was due to remain in Sheffield for the 2020-21 season as a player/assistant coach, but the campaign was cancelled due to the coronavirus pandemic.
 In July 2021, Sheffield confirmed Johnson would not return to the club.

 In October 2021, Johnson began working as a team relationship specialist for the NHL team which first drafted him, the Columbus Blue Jackets.

-Personal life

-Johnson married his wife Courtney in August 2013.
-They now have a son and live in Columbus, Ohio.